 Financial Management (20%)

 Visit our 2019 CIA Exam Changes info page at www.gleim.com/cia-exam-changes for more information about the revisions to the exam.

 According to The IIA, the CIA is a “globally accepted certification for internal auditors” through which “individuals demonstrate their competency and professionalism in the internal auditing field.”
 Successful candidates will have gained “educational experience, applicable knowledge, and business tools that can deliver a positive impact in any organization or business environment.”

-Part 3 of the exam ensures that internal auditors are conversant with topics, methodologies, and techniques ranging from individual and organizational behavior to economics.
+Part 3 of the exam ensures that internal auditors are well-rounded and conversant with topics, methodologies, and techniques ranging from individual and organizational behavior to information security and technology.